Wearable, textile-based self-powered sensors for health monitoring

 Associate Professor at School of CBH at KTH, Digital Futures Faculty+46 8 790 48 33

-Researcher, Engineering Mechanics at KTH School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH), PI of research project Engineering biodegradable components for packaging digitalisation, Digital Futures Faculty+46 73 043 20 45
+Researcher, Engineering Mechanics at KTH School of Engineering Sciences in Chemistry, Biotechnology and Health (CBH), Co-PI of project Engineering biodegradable components for packaging digitalisation, Digital Futures Faculty+46 73 043 20 45